-Nevada Work Safety Consultation Services
+Nevada Safety and Health Consultation Services

 Using a free consultation service funded by the Occupational Safety and Health Administration (OSHA), employers can find out about potential hazards at their worksites, improve their occupational safety and health management systems, and even qualify for an exemption from routine OSHA inspection.

 The service is delivered by the state government using well-trained professional staff.
 Consultations take place on-site, though limited services away from the worksite are also available.
 However, consultations cannot take place during an enforcement inspection, and may not take place until citations, if any, have been issued and become final orders.

 Primarily targeted for small, high-hazard businesses, OSHA’s safety and health consultation program is independent of the OSHA inspections.
 In addition, no citations are issued or penalties proposed.
 Confidentiality is strictly maintained during the consultation process.
 The consultant will only report hazard information to OSHA if the employer fails to correct an imminent danger or serious hazards.

 The employer’s only obligation will be to commit to correcting serious job safety and health hazards – a commitment which is expected to be made prior to the actual visit and carried out in a timely manner.

 Consultation Program Overview